ropensci/mcbette/paper.md

 ``mcbette`` is aimed to be used by anyone interested in phylogenetics and assumes some basic knowledge about the field.
-The BEAST book [@Drummond:2015] serves as an excellent starting point.
+The BEAST book [@Drummond:2015] serves as an excellent starting point about the field of phylogenetics, where the ``mcbette`` README and vignette show a simpled worked-out example.
 The evolutionary models are those allowed by the ``babette`` R package [@Bilderbeek:2018], which consist out of (among others) a site model, clock model and tree model (see 'Supported models' below for an overview).